computefoundation/gnu-linux-shell-scripting/bin/modules/README.md

 ### file/

-* **returnfileandexe**: Return a file for a command by either locating or recursively searching for it.
+* **returnfileandexe**: Return a file for a command by locating or recursively searching for it.

 ### x11/